10 June 2014 – 10 December 2014

 Things is waiting to be discovered within Morrisons supermarket, Vale Rd, Royal Tunbridge Well, Kent, TN1 1BT

-Things, with an additional essay entitled A Currency of Abscence by Lorena Muñoz-Alonso will be launched at Tender Books, London on Wednesday 22 October 2014.
+Things, with an additional essay entitled A Currency of Abscence by Lorena Muñoz-Alonso launched at Tender Books, London on Wednesday 22 October 2014.
+Copies of the book can be purchased online and through a small selection of independent booksellers.

 Things in the press: